jamozu/DoubleDimmer/README.md

 Features:
 * Lights can be dimmed from 10% to 100% power.
+* The minimum power is configurable for different types of bulbs and environments.
 *	Supports transitions between brightness levels.
 *	One push button per light bulb to control the ON/OFF state and brightness.
 *	A LED indicator for each button/light bulb.